mtboren/class101/README.md

 ```
 # This is an example - use your git, not mine, your username, etc., etc.
 git clone git@github.com:johnedstone/class101.git
+# Or, to clone via https (Like, say, without SSH keys set up; and, this example is on Windows):
+git clone https://github.com/johnedstone/class101.git C:\temp\modwebdev_class101
 cd class101
 git config user.name "johnedstone"
 git config user.email "johnedstone@gmail.com"